The Role of Neuro-Optometry in the Recovery of Brain Injury and Trauma

 These problems and conditions can also result in secondary psychological conditions such as panic attacks and depression.

-Fortunately, these are all issues that The Neuro-Optometry Centre at Dr. Hopkins & Associates Optometry regularly treats.
+Fortunately, these are all issues that Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry regularly treats.
 If you are suffering from any of the above symptoms or conditions, please reach out to us as soon as possible.
-We regularly assist patients by retraining their visual systems to overcome these challenges, thus helping them get back to doing the things they love.Our practice serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharine, Ontario and surrounding communities.
+We regularly assist patients by retraining their visual systems to overcome these challenges, thus helping them get back to doing the things they love.Our practice serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharines, Ontario and surrounding communities.